sybila/biodivine-lib-bdd/DEVELOPER.md

 introduces need for re-exporting :( In that case, I often prefer separating private aspects of implementation to keep public parts as minimal as possible so they can actually fit into a single file easily.

+We generate documentation for private items as well, because the library is mostly used by maintainers who need to understand how the library works internally.
+To differentiate private items, we use **(internal)** prefix in documentation comments.
+(One can see the item is private by looking for missing "pub" keyword, but this makes it more apparent)